ishubhgupta/DIY-ComputerVision-Architecture-CNN/Readme.md

-│   ├── app.py                     (main application file for the Streamlit web app) │   ├── classification.py          (script for classification-related functions and utilities) │   ├── evaluate.py                (script to evaluate model performance on test data) │   ├── ingest_transform_couchdb.py (script for ingesting and transforming data into CouchDB) │   ├── ingest_transform.py        (script for general data ingestion and transformation) │   ├── load.py                    (script for loading and preprocessing data) │   └── train.py                   (script for training the classification model)
+│   ├── app.py                     (main application file for the Streamlit web app) │   ├── classification.py          (script for classification-related functions and utilities) │   ├── evaluate.py                (script to evaluate model performance on test data) │   ├── ingest_transform.py        (script for general data ingestion and transformation) │   ├── load.py                    (script for loading and preprocessing data) │   └── train.py                   (script for training the classification model)